MaloPolese/ngx-api-mocks-interceptor/README.md

 ## Features

 - 🚀 Easy to set up and use
-- 🎯 Path matching with parameters support
+- 🎯 Path matching with typed parameters support
 - 📝 Query parameters and headers matching
 - ⏱️ Configurable response delays
 - 🔄 Counter-based responses